Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 While these goals are important, there are also directions we explicitly do not intend to pursue with Power-Assert at this time.

 1. Power-Assert is ***not*** a macro or dynamic code execution system.
-The compiler plugin needs to remain simple and focused.
+The compiler plugin must remain focused on code descriptions and not metaprogramming use cases.
 2. Power-Assert is ***not*** a replacement for an assertion library.
-The compiler plugin needs to help enhance existing assertion libraries.
+The compiler plugin must help enhance existing assertion libraries.

-[//]: # (TODO add a third thing here to maintain the rule of 3)

 # Proposal